jeffpar/pcjs.v1/_posts/2018-04-23-some-fantasy-land-realities.md

     command "AUTOEXEC".

-Notice that one of the requirements is an "RGB color display", which is a little ambiguous, but I think it's safe to say that if an "Enhanced Color Display" was required, then the README would have said exactly that -- and it didn't.
+Notice that one of the requirements is an "RGB color display", which is a little ambiguous, but I think it's safe to say that if an "Enhanced Color Display" was required or even recommended, then the README would have said exactly that -- and it didn't.

 Most EGA users with an Enhanced Color Display (myself included) would normally have their EGA's switches set to "Enhanced Color Mode", which uses high-resolution (8x14) fonts: